 It is important that the water is poured close to the tree and has the opportunity to slowly seep in there.
 The area of the tree grate can be formed into a pouring ring by pushing earth outwards and then always filled with about 10-20 liters up to the top edge.

 Another solution is the tree watering bag.
 This has a capacity of 75 liters and releases the content directly into the bottom of the area around the tree grate.
 The water is then delivered evenly, drop by drop, to the roots in about 9 hours.
 This has the advantage that the water absorption is supported by a long-lasting moist soil.

 The tree is given a tree bath, so to speak, which supplies it with water beyond the irrigation time.
-We have put together a lot of tips for the various irrigation methods here to support the trees and save resources, because water is also a resource that is affected by climate change.
-Here you will find everything you need to know to properly water trees.
-(Pour article correctly link)
+We have put together a lot of tips for the various irrigation methods to support the trees and save resources, because water is also a resource that is affected by climate change.
+Here you will find everything you need to know to water trees properly.

 With normal watering, the water often seeps away so quickly that the roots can only absorb very little water.